Open Accessibility Menu

 Life-Saving Care

-When one thinks of hospital heroics, it’s often the emergency department or operating room that comes to mind.
-But Maggie believes we should think of maternity units, too.
-“I would say choosing Southwest saved my and my son’s life,” she says, wiping away a tear.
+When one thinks of hospital heroics, it’s often the Emergency Department or the Operating Room that comes to mind.
+But Maggie believes we should think of Maternity Units, too.
+“I would say that choosing Southwest General saved my life and my son’s life,” she says, wiping away tears.
 “I stand by that.
 It was the most challenging time, and the people we met … I’m forever grateful for.”

 A Very Happy Birthday